Draconizations/LnzLive/GUIDE.md

 Warning: make sure you do not have empty lines or comments in your LNZ before using any Tools.

-Press Ctrl+Space in the pet view to open the tools menu.
+Press Ctrl+Space in the pet view to open the tools menu, or right-click on a ball in the pet view.

-### Add ball
+### Add Ballz

-While a ball/addball is selected, use "Add ball" to create a new addball and line.
+While a ball/addball is hovered or selected, use "Create Addballz" or "Create Addballz + Linez" to create a new addball and/or line.
 If an addball is selected, the new addball will be parented to the same ball as the selected addball.
 The line will connect the selected addball and the new addball.

 ### Color

 The Color menu can be used to recolor the pet.
 When you select a part to recolor, two text entry boxes will appear at your cursor.
 The first is for the ball colour, the second is for outline color.
 Type a color number (e.g. 25) and hit Enter to apply.
 Leave a box blank if you don't want to affect the color/outline.

-### Color swap
+### Color Swap

 The Color Swap tool under the Color menu can be used to quickly create a recolor.
 Enter the color mappings you want to apply (e.g. 35 -> 15).
 Use the checkboxes to select what to apply the color swap to.